Election Day is May 18

 Here's what's on the upcoming ballot:

-Each board will have multiple seats on the ballot indicated by x4 or x3 below.
-Some, like COCC, will only let you vote for the board member in your “zone.”
-Others, like BLPS, let everyone in the district vote for all board members regardless of zone.
+Each board will have multiple seats on the ballot.
+Some, like COCC, will only let you vote for the board member in the “zone” where you live.
+For others, like BLPS, the zone only applies to the candidate who must live in the zone and voters can vote on candidates in all zones.

 Congratulations to the newly elected leadership team!